About Us

 National Team

-NeSI is powered by a multi-disciplinary team who are employed across the country to accelerate research outcomes across New Zealand.
+NeSI was powered by a multi-disciplinary team who are employed across the country to accelerate research outcomes across New Zealand.

 Governance

-NeSI's Board of Directors is comprised of an independent Chair, an independent member representing the research sector at large, and three appointed Directors.
+NeSI's Board of Directors was comprised of an independent Chair, an independent member representing the research sector at large, and three appointed Directors.

 Expert Advice

-NeSI’s Research Reference Group comprises of nine research community leaders with strong technical knowledge on the impact of eScience as an enabler of research.
+NeSI’s Research Reference Group was comprised of nine research community leaders with strong technical knowledge on the impact of eScience as an enabler of research.

 Our History